Hy guys, hi from Andrea Unger!

 The areas around these can produce an effect and I can tell you for the experience that this effect is stronger when prices arrive from far away.

-So if for example we have a support here and prices fall very quickly from much above, then this support is likely to act as a support, is likely to create a barrier to the movement of these falling prices, the same if we look at the rising market and we consider resistance.
+So if for example we have support here and prices fall very quickly from much above, then this support is likely to act as a support, is likely to create a barrier to the movement of these falling prices, the same if we look at the rising market and we consider resistance.

 While if there is a stagnation of prices around the level, then it is more likely that this level will be broken and there will be a breakout through the level to the downside or the upside depending which direction markets are trading.

-This is pretty obvious, the stronger the fall, more likely is to stop somewhere, but it happens normally where there is a valid support, valid which you plot on your chart, monthly, weekly, daily and so on.
+This is pretty obvious, the stronger the fall, more likely is to stop somewhere, but it happens normally where there is valid support, valid which you plot on your chart, monthly, weekly, daily and so on.

 So this is something that you should always consider, when there is a sudden move, a strong move, it’s likely to act as you have supposed, I mean as you think it should, if there is a choppy move around the levels then, these level miss a bit of the strength, this is important.